balena-io/docs/pages/using/wifi.md

 SSID and passphrase are correct.
 If they are, try rebooting with an ethernet cable plugged in, then booting again with just WiFi.

-__NOTE:__ There is a known bug in the connection manager ConnMan, which makes it impossible for resin devices to connect to wifi routers that have no passphrase at all.
-For the time being please try use password protected wifi networks to connect your devices.

 If neither of these approaches work, please let us know!

 [custom-network]:/pages/configuration/custom-network.md